alteryx/featuretools-sklearn-transformer/README.md

 ### Use

-To use the transformer in a pipeline, initialize an instance of the transformer by passing in a the parameters you would like to use for calculating features.
+To use the transformer in a pipeline, initialize an instance of the transformer by passing in the parameters you would like to use for calculating features.
 To fit the model and generate features for the training data, pass in an entityset or list of entities and relationships containing only the relevant training data as the `X` input, along with the training targets as the `y` input.
 To generate a feature matrix from test data, pass in an entityset containing only the relevant test data as the `X` input.